 LADOT staff will verify compliance, as needed, and review TDM Plan Compliance Documentation and TDM Monitoring Reports submitted by the property owner.
-LADOT will review TDM Documentation in a checklist format

-(Appendix D) to ensure both programmatic and physical TDM strategies are implemented and continue to be maintained over time.
-Should a TDM strategy submitted in the TDM Documentation form be found to be missing, City staff will provide a warning to the project contact.
-Similarly, for Level 2 and Level 3 Project, if annual monitoring data is not submitted on time, City staff will provide a warning to the project contact.
+LADOT will review TDM Plan Compliance Documentation in a checklist format (forms available in Appendix D) to ensure both programmatic and physical TDM strategies are implemented and continue to be available mobility options over time.
+Should a TDM strategy submitted in the TDM Plan Compliance Documentation form be found to be missing, City staff will provide a warning to the project contact.
+Similarly, for Level 3 Projects, if annual monitoring data is not submitted on time, City staff will provide a 30-day warning to the project contact.
 Following a project's first warning, further non-compliance will subject the project to progressive penalties.

-SCAQMD Rule 2202 and Employment Uses
+South Coast AQMD Rule 2202 and Employment Uses

 Large employers may be required to report compliance with other regional TDM regulations in addition to meeting compliance with the City's TDM Program.
-Pursuant to the state and federal Clean Air Act, SCAQMD administers Rule 2202, which requires large employers that employ over 250 employees to provide employees with options to reduce mobile source emissions generated from employee commutes.
-Rule 2202 requires large employers to meet an Emission Reduction Target (ERT) that SCAQMD specifies for a compliance year, and SCAQMD allows employers to pursue commute trip reduction strategies, as measured in AVR, as one option to meet their assigned ERT.
-Employment sites with a smaller proportion of employees that drive alone and a higher proportion that commute with non-drive alone modes, such as carpool, transit, walk, or bicycle would report greater AVR ratio values.
+Pursuant to the state and federal Clean Air Act, South Coast AQMD administers Rule 2202, which requires large employers that employ over 250 employees to meet an Emission Reduction Target (ERT) that South Coast AQMD specifies for a compliance year.
+Employers have the option of complying with Rule 2202 by electing to fund the Air Quality Investment Program (AQIP) or by purchasing offset credits through the Emission Reduction Strategies compliance option.
+The South Coast AQMD also allows large employers to pursue commute trip reduction strategies, as measured in AVR, as one alternative option to meet their assigned ERT.
+Employers electing to choose either the AQIP or the Emission Reduction Strategies compliance options would not be required to provide employees with options to directly reduce mobile source emissions.

-Large employer sites that select trip reduction strategies as the primary means to comply with Rule 2202 ERT are expected to achieve the following AVR targets, according to SCAQMD AVR Performance Zones:37
+Large employer sites that select trip reduction strategies as the primary means to comply with Rule 2202 ERT are expected to achieve the below AVR targets, according to South Coast AQMD AVR Performance Zones.37 Employment sites with a smaller proportion of employees that drive alone and a higher proportion that commute with non-drive alone modes, such as carpool, transit, walk, or bicycle would report greater AVR ratio values.